DaedalicEntertainment/qt-coding-conventions/README.md

           bar();
       }

-## 10. Line Breaks

-10.1.
-Keep lines shorter than 100 characters; wrap if necessary.

-10.2.
+10.3.
 Operators start at the beginning of the new lines.
 An operator at the end of the line is easy to miss if the editor is too narrow.

       // Wrong
       if (longExpression +